odorado02/DE2-Project/README.md

 1. `ScanMatrixKeypad.py`: This function scans the key pressed in the matrix keypad and returns its value.

+*All flowcharts of the respective codes and functions have been added into the repository*

 ## Instructions

 **Binary Clock**